2040 Portland Freight Plan Community Advisory Committee

 Aaron Laheyne has worked for United Parcel Service for almost 10 years.
 His experience and knowledge come from the logistics side, delivering SW and NW Portland for most of his tenure.
 He is committed to helping his community thrive and improve safety for the public and its work force.
 Aaron is from McMinnville, OR in the heart of wine country but currently lives in Progress Ridge in Beaverton.
 He is happily married to his wife of ten years and has two beautiful children, 8 and 5.
 He enjoys the outdoors as much as any person born in the northwest and taking his German Shepherd along.
 Aaron has been Vegan for almost four years now and takes our environmental impact to heart.

 Felix Eshesimua is a Portland-based entrepreneur, non-profit founder and president, and a global account manager with experience in logistics planning and import/export.
 His management consultancy, Insightful Consult, gives minority-owned businesses the tools necessary to build profitable and sustainable businesses.
 He is also the founder of the Itoto Global Foundation and Itoto House Organization, which are non-profits dedicated to uplifting and inspiring the next generation of minority youth.
-Felix possesses a Master of Business Administration in Management from American InterContinental University, Bachelor of Science in Entrepreneurship from Gannon University, and an Associates degree from Edinboro University of Pennsylvania.
+Felix possesses a Master of Business Administration in Management from American InterContinental University, Bachelor of Science in Entrepreneurship from Gannon University, and an Associate’s degree from Edinboro University of Pennsylvania.
 He worked on a freight project during his bachelor's and master's degree studies and is currently studying to obtain a Doctor of Education in Organizational Leadership (EdD) from the City University of Seattle (online).
-He has a wife and a son, loves traveling, and always volunteers some free time promoting diversity and inclusion.
+He's currently a Business Development Manager at Coyote one of the leading Logistics companies in Portland.

 Heather Stebbings has spent the majority of her career focusing on maritime and transportation issues in the Pacific Northwest.
 For over 13 years, she worked with the Pacific Northwest Waterways Association, serving as their Government Relations Director before working at the Port of Vancouver USA as their Director of Communications.
 She now works as Marine Services and Government Liaison for Shaver Transportation, a 140-year old tug and barge company located in the Portland Harbor and operating throughout the Columbia-Willamette-Snake River System.
 She hopes to provide the perspective of river transportation as the City’s broader freight plan is developed, and to help communities understand the role of commercial navigation in the regional transportation network.
 Heather grew up on the east coast and graduated with a degree in applied mathematics from the University of Connecticut.
 She has lived in Portland for nearly 20 years, and currently resides in Northeast Portland with her husband and two children.